Developing Yonder Streaming Music Service

 As a startup, Yonder were able to focus on building their sales and support channels while Cardinal Peak acted as the entire technical side of the company.
 Once the product was established and operating successfully in three markets, Yonder hired their own engineering staff and ongoing operations, maintenance and development was handed over to them.

-Cardinal Peak was responsible for the technical design and implementation of the entire system, which consisted of Android and iOS mobile apps, cloud infrastructure, encryption and DRM, REST APIs, databases, full text search, custom social and recommendation algorithms, large scale music data import and transcoding, and integration with third party user databases and billing systems.
+Cardinal Peak was responsible for the technical design and implementation of the entire streaming system, which consisted of Android and iOS mobile apps, cloud infrastructure, encryption and DRM, REST APIs, databases, full text search, custom social and recommendation algorithms, large scale music data import and transcoding, and integration with third party user databases and billing systems.

 Yonder Music Advertisement